On the well-posedness of an anisotropically-reduced two-dimensional Kuramoto-Sivashinsky equation: Computational Results

 \section{Computational Results}

 In this section, we demonstrate the dynamical differences between the KSE system \eqref{KSE} and r-KSE system \eqref{KSEr} by looking at numerical simulations of the equations side-by-side.
-We do not focus on the particular dynamics of the KSE system \eqref{KSE}, since this has been studied elsewhere (see \cite{Kalogirou_Keaveny_Papageorgiou_2015} for an in-depth computational study of the 2D KSE and \cite{Bezia_Mabrouk_2019} for a finite-difference scheme for the 2D KSE).
+We do not focus on the particular dynamics of the KSE system \eqref{KSE}, since this has been studied elsewhere.
+See, e.g., \cite{Kalogirou_Keaveny_Papageorgiou_2015} for an in-depth computational study of the 2D KSE and \cite{Bezia_Mabrouk_2019} for a finite-difference scheme for the 2D KSE.
+We also mention the computational study \cite{Tomlin_Kalogirou_Papageorgiou_2018}, which examines a 2D dispersive anisotropic version of the KSE, with nonlinearity $uu_x$.

+Note that \textit{we do not make any claims that solutions of the r-KSE are good approximations to solutions of the KSE}, but we are interested in it for phenomenological reasons, as discussed in the introduction.
+Therefore, we present solutions to the KSE in comparison to solutions of the r-KSE to get some idea of their similarities and differences.